It’s quite reasonable to want to know your guinea pigs’ lifespan.

 Consult with your vet for the best dietary plan for your pet.

-It would help very much if you have access to a steady supply of high-quality fresh hay and grass that you can feed your guinea pigs.
+It would help greatly if you could access a steady supply of high-quality fresh hay and grass to feed your guinea pigs.

-Other foods (as advised by your vet) can also help to prolong the life of your pet.
+Other foods (as your vet advises) can also help prolong your pet’s life.

 Putting Other Factors Into Consideration